gianluca-24/translated_assessment/README.md

 - Retrieve up to 4 most similar translations for a given query.
 - Detect stammering in sentences using a simple regex-based method.
 - Supports multilingual embeddings with `SentenceTransformer`.
+- `nltk` library is used for stammering detection.

 ## Setup (Docker)